 a).
 Cold Process

-The cold process of making soap involves mixing of fixed oils, preferable olive, coconut and palm oils, in fixed proportions with an alkali (like Sodium Hydroxide or Lye).
+The cold process of making soap involves the mixing of fixed oils, preferable olive, coconut, and palm oils, in fixed proportions with an alkali (like Sodium Hydroxide or Lye).
 The chemical process involved in this type of manufacturing is called Saponification.
-Here, the composition of oils changes with the help of lye to create a bar of soap.
+Here, the composition of oil changes with the help of the lye to create a bar of soap.
 The composition of ingredients can be controlled completely in this method.

 b).
 Melt and Pour Process